-In Unix, ln command is used for linking files and directories to each other. ln command allows any number of new names to be created, all pointing to the same file or diretory.
+In Unix, ln means ln command that is used for linking files and directories to each other. ln command allows any number of new names to be created, all pointing to the same file or directory.
 You can then use any of these names to operate with the original file's data.

 ALSO: ln could mean natural logarithm.
 Specifically, the natural logarithm of x is generally written as ln x.